top of page

 When choosing a location for a whale shark swim, it’s essential to select destinations and operators that prioritise animal welfare and environmental sustainability.
 Ethical whale shark swims should adhere to these principles:

-The 5 Most Sustainable Locations To Swim with Whalesharks
+The Most Sustainable Location To Swim with Whalesharks, Ningaloo Reef

 Why It's Ethical: Ningaloo Reef in Western Australia is widely recognised as one of the most ethical locations for swimming with whale sharks.
 The region’s operators follow strict guidelines set by the Australian government, ensuring minimal disturbance to the sharks and their environment.